To read part #1, click here

 “Hey,” the man said in a deep voice.
 “You wanna buy a bike?”

-“What the hell is the matter with you?” he said.
+“What's the matter with you?” he protested.
 “You crazy, lady?”
 He had an accent that sounded vaguely Canadian to Jamilah's ears, but with an odd inflection behind it.

 “That's my bike,” Jamilah said forcefully.
 “You stole it.
-And I'm taking it.”
+And I'm taking it back.”
 She picked the bike up from the ground and began to walk away with it.
-The Indian grabbed her arm.
+The thief grabbed her arm.

 “Hold on,” he said.
 “I bought that bike.
 It's mine.”

 “Get your hands off me!”
 Jamilah shouted.
 She saw Muḥammad running toward her.
-He was smaller than the Indian – Mo was not more than 5'7” tall and rather skinny – but he tackled the man, catching him around the waist with his arms.
+He was smaller than the thief – he matched the man's height but was skinny as a beanpole, probably half the thief's weight – but he tackled the man, catching him around the waist with his arms.
 The Indian lost his balance and they both fell to the ground, rolling and struggling.
 Muḥammad held on tightly as the Indian exclaimed, “Let me go!
-Just let me go, alright?
-You can have the bike.”
+You can have the bike, alright?”

 “Let him go, Mo!”
 Jamilah pleaded.
 “It doesn't matter.”

-The Indian struggled to his feet and tried to pull away as Muḥammad doggedly held on to one leg.
+The Indian struggled to his feet and tried to pull away as Muḥammad doggedly clung to one leg.

 A blur of blue and green flashed past Jamilah's eyes.
-It was Hassan, on his bike.
+It was Hassan, on his lightweight racing bike.
 Jamilah didn't even see where he had come from.
-In one fluid motion he dismounted, letting his bike crash to the ground, and seized the Indian's long hair, pulling his head backward.
-He effortlessly kicked the man's free leg out from beneath him, and the Indian fell to the ground with a cry, landing on his back.
+In one fluid motion he dismounted, letting his bike crash to the ground, and seized the thief's long hair, pulling his head backward.
+He effortlessly kicked the man's free leg out from beneath him, and the thief fell to the ground with a cry, landing on his back.

-The Indian moaned in pain.
+The big bike thief moaned in pain.
 “Let me go,” he said.
 “I'm sorry about the bike, ayuh?
 I can't go to jail.
 I have a family to feed.”

 Hassan patted the man's sides, feeling his pockets.
 “Do you have any weapons?” he said.